merterkoc/chatview_connect/CONTRIBUTING.md

 ## Maintainers

-These instructions are for the maintainers of Flutter ChatView DB Connection.
+These instructions are for the maintainers of ChatView DB Connection.

 ### Merging a pull request